 Cavco maintains a backlog of home orders from its network of licensed distributors including communities and developers.
 Distributors may cancel orders prior to production without penalty.
 Accordingly, until the production of a particular home has commenced, the Company does not consider its backlog to be firm orders.
-The backlog of sales orders at June 29, 2019 varied among the factories, but in total was \$131 million compared to \$196 million at June 30, 2018.
-While order backlog levels vary per factory, the current backlog level in total is considered healthy and is relatively consistent with the backlog of \$129 million at March 30, 2019.
+The backlog of sales orders at September 28, 2019 was \$137 million in total compared to \$204 million at September 29, 2018.
+While order backlog levels vary per factory, the current backlog level in total is considered healthy and is relatively consistent with the backlog of \$131 million at June 29, 2019.
 A healthy backlog is indicative of the general ability to coordinate efficient factory production schedules, timely obtain raw materials based on product mix and achieve home completion timeframe expectations of our customers.
-The Company's backlog at June 30, 2018 was at a level higher than normal as a result of excessive order volume from industry distributors.
+The Company's backlog at September 29, 2018 was elevated as a result of excessive order volume from industry distributors.
 The high order rates may have been driven in part by wholesale distribution chain concerns about maintaining adequate home inventory levels in a period where distributors may have perceived underlying affordable housing demand to be accelerating faster than expected.

 The Company continues to focus on developing order volume growth opportunities by working to increase its production capabilities and adjusting product offerings as appropriate.
-The Company has continued to realize increased demand for higher-priced, larger and more amenitized homes and strives to manage its production levels and workforce size accordingly.
+The Company has continued to realize increased demand for its product offerings and strives to manage its production levels and workforce size accordingly.
 The Company continually reviews wage rates of its production employees and has established other monetary incentive programs to ensure competitive compensation.
 In other efforts to assist with recruiting and retaining production employees, the Company has more extensively used on-line recruiting tools, has updated recruitment brochures and has improved the appearance and appeal of its production facilities.
 Through all of these programs, the Company has been moderately successful in improving retention and reducing the annualized turnover rate.
-However, the constrained labor market continues to be a key challenge.
 Even with these challenges, the Company believes its ability to meet the overall need for affordable manufactured homes remains strong.